ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 120 mintues- woot woot!
 Worked on Udemy course.
 Designed a cool blog post in HTML/CSS.
 Also started writing a basic RN copy of an app from Pintrest on Snack.expo.

 **Thoughts**: I have a way higher confidence level in HTML/CSS.
 I started writing in RN.
 It's pretty easy to pick up but I still feel like I have no idea what I'm doing.
 Luckily, I can see the code from Adeildo's redesign so it helps me understand the basics.
 I'll work more on it tomrorow.

+### Day 60: April 6th, 2017

+**Today's Progress**: Coded for 150 minutes- aw yeah!
+Worked on Udemy course.
+Finished a basic gallery.
+Almost finished a basic landing page for a startup.
+Need to fix a few things.

+**Thoughts**: I can do way more than I thought I could!